Frequently Asked Questions

 At Handelabra Games, we cannot afford to give our products away for free and we don’t believe that we should.
 We are a small team, and while we’re thrilled with how well Sentinels is currently selling, it is not a AAA title with millions in marketing and development budget.
 We are proud to make a quality product, we charge a fair price and every single sale counts.

 When are the expansion packs coming out?
 What is in them?

 Handelabra Games is committed to releasing products when we believe they are ready, not to hit a pre-determined release date.
 We do not announce specific release dates until we are reasonably sure we will ship on a given date.

-- Season Pass 2 (featuring the Preview Pack) was released on September 21st, 2016 and includes Setback, Chokepoint and The Temple of Zhu Long.
+Season 2 was first released on September 21st, 2016 and includes:

 I love the music… is there a way to purchase it?

 Yes!
 You can find the Sentinels of the Multiverse music on iTunes and our online store.
 Also, if you visit our booth at a convention like PAX or Gen Con, we sell con exclusive, collectable soundtrack CDs.